Getting Started

 PyBacktrack depends on:

-NumPy and SciPy are automatically installed by pip when pybacktrack is installed, however GMT (version 5 or above) and pyGPlates need to be manually installed.
+numpy, scipy and pygplates are automatically installed by pip when pybacktrack is installed.

-GMT is called via the command-line (shell) and so just needs to be in the PATH in order for pyBacktrack to find it.
-Also ensure that version 5 or above (supports NetCDF version 4) is installed since the bundled grid files in pyBacktrack are in NetCDF4 format.
+GMT is called via the command-line (shell) and so it just needs to be in the PATH in order for pyBacktrack to find it.

 Note